Skip to main content

 What does low MCHC feel like?

 Low MCHC includes feeling generally fatigued, weak, and unwell.
-Someone with low MCHC may experience dizziness, rapid heartbeats, shortness of breath, drier skin than usual, and abnormal bruising.
-The skin may also appear paler than normal.
+Someone with low MCHC may also experience dizziness, rapid heartbeat, and shortness of breath.
+Skin may sometimes appear paler than normal.

 What are the early signs of low MCHC?